Hamdi-Limam/PythonTraining/guess_output/program_one/README.md

-## Explanation for the first program
+## Explanation of the first program

 Like you see, we got x is an empty list:
 ```